Official-MoonDao/MoonDAO-Digital-Asset-Marketplace/README.md

 ## [WebApp](/webapp/)
 **Demo:** [Marketplace-Demo](https://moondao-marketplace-test.netlify.app/)

-The webapp is built on a NextJS framework, using mainly React and Tailwind for the front-end and Thirdweb for interacting with the smart contracts.
+The webapp is built on a NextJS framework, using mainly React and Tailwind for the front-end and Thirdweb for interacting with smart contracts.

 Read the documentation to get started [WebApp Documentation](/webapp/README.md)